newpapers/newpapers.github.io/index.md

 * Interpretability and visualization - How do we interpret complex information in a visual setting?

 Please join us for an exciting discussion on how to redesign the scientific paper for the next decade of machine learning research!

+# Call for Papers

+We invite submissions describing novel formats for publishing scientific research, with an emphasis on presentation, accessibility, and reproducibility.
+Each submission must clearly outline its design goals, and importantly, compare them with current publishing formats (e.g., LaTeX + PDF workflows).
+Submissions include, but are not limited to:

+* Position papers that summarize existing tools for scientific dissemination and discuss viable alternatives.
+* Analysis papers that investigate or quantitatively compare current tools for scientific dissemination and presentation.
+* Exhibits that present a novel format for scientific research dissemination.
+(Such exhibits are the primary focus of this workshop, and this will be highlighted in our call for papers)

+Submissions are solicited in PDF format for position and analysis papers.
+For exhibits, there is no restriction on the format (creative new formats welcome, as long as they are cross-platform compatible on most modern web browsers).
+By example, we suggest the following areas of help structure submissions, however other proposals will also be considered:

+* **Presentation**: How does the proposed new format improve clarity, content delivery, and interactivity?
+* **Accessibility**: How accessible is the proposed format?
+Think cross-platform, cross-user, and longevity.
+* **Review cycle**: In what manner is the proposed format best reviewed?
+How would version control look like, for such a format?
+What technical skills does this expect of a reviewer?
+* **Bibliometrics**: Are there more meaningful bibliometrics to measure the impact of articles in the proposed format?
+If so, how would they integrate into the existing rubric of h-indices, impact factors, and citation counts?
+* **Interoperability**: Can these formats be converted back or from others, such as PDFs, blog posts, etc?
+* **Durability**: Will these new formats remain accessible in case of server failure or bitrot?
+How can we ensure that submissions remain accessible for many decades to come?

+Adversarial perspectives welcome!
+Submissions arguing in favor of current methods (such as LaTeX + PDF workflows) will be equally well-received.

 # Organizing Committee